Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

 Sixteen European teams competed across four knockout paths for the final four UEFA berths.
 The semi-finals produced some of the most dramatic results of the entire qualification cycle.

-Path C was the most dramatic of the semi-final round, but the final delivered a clean, clinical ending.
+The most dramatic of the semi-final round, but the final delivered a clean, clinical ending.
 Kosovo had produced the comeback of the tournament in Bratislava after coming from 2–1 down at half-time to beat Slovakia 4–3 with second-half goals from Asllani, Muslija (a stunning free-kick), and Hajrizi.
 Then they arrived in Pristina for the final with an entire nation behind them and genuine belief they could make history.
-Türkiye, who had been efficient and controlled in a 1–0 semi-final win over Romania through Ferdi Kadıoğlu’s 53rd-minute goal set up by Arda Güler, produced exactly the same performance in Kosovo.
-Kerem Aktürkoğlu scored in the 53rd minute and Türkiye held firm for a 1–0 win, ending Kosovo’s first-ever World Cup dream in the cruelest possible fashion.
-Türkiye return to the World Cup for the first time since their third-place finish in 2002 and join the USA, Paraguay and Australia in Group D.
+Türkiye, who had been efficient and controlled in a 1–0 semi-final win over Romania through Ferdi Kadıoğlu’s 53rd-minute goal, set up by Arda Güler, produced exactly the same performance in Kosovo.
+Kerem Aktürkoğlu scored in the 53rd minute, and Türkiye held firm for a 1–0 win, ending Kosovo’s first-ever World Cup dream in the cruellest possible fashion.
+Türkiye returns to the World Cup for the first time since their third-place finish in 2002 and joins the USA, Paraguay and Australia in Group D.

 Inter-Confederation Playoffs (2 Spots)